-This interview was recorded on the 13th of august 2012 at the Vrije Universiteit(VU) in Amsterdam.
+This interview was recorded on the 23th of April 2013 at the ICTRecht offices in Amsterdam

-This interview was recorded at the ArchiXL offices in Amersfoort on the 10th of May 2012.
+This interview was recorded on the 11th of April 2013 at Maarsbergen

 Devnology meetings are aimed to bring together passionate developers to exchange ideas and experience, to discuss and network - geek to geek.